AvantSekai/bash-scripts/README.md

 Enter Desired Height:
 1080

-Begins to convert each movie
+Begins to convert each movie with verbose settings.